cusufcan/pokedex_app/README.md

 # Pokedex App
-This project is the second one of my new simple Flutter projects.
+This project is the third one of my new simple Flutter projects.

 ## Features
 - Pokemon Wiki